-In modern statistical problems, there is an inherent tradeoff between statistical and computational resources.
-The goal of this workshop is to better understand this tradeoff.
+In modern statistical problems, there is an inherent trade-off between statistical and computational resources.
+The goal of this workshop is to better understand this trade-off.

-Further details about this workshop will be posted in due course.
-Enquiries may be sent to the organizers workshop-si1 [at] lists.simons.berkeley.edu (at this address).
+Inquiries may be sent to the organizers workshop-si1 [at] lists.simons.berkeley.edu (at this address).